 One of the questions that will flow from these early decisions about the department's budget is what they will mean for any future spending reviews.
 This will depend on when, within a spending review cycle, a new government takes office.
 As noted, it is easier to make changes to future financial years than to the existing one - but beyond that, the changes to the budget and discussions about future spending will start to shape the department's response to a future spending review round.
-It will particularly affect the central question of whether the department can live within the spending envelope it has been set and how decisions about a forthcoming spending review might affect the timeframe over which changes are planned.
+It will particularly affect the central question of whether the department can live within the spending review might affect the timeframe over which changes are planned.

 The exact process for any spending review is at the discretion of the chancellor and the chief secretary to the Treasury (who has responsibility for overseeing the process and subsequent department spending decisions).
 A new administration - whether taking office after an election, or after a change of prime minister - may choose to hold an 'emergency' budget and/or spending review to set out their priorities and respond to any crises or key issues that arose during the end of the previous administration.